sandialabs/VITAL/README.md

 - Conda should be installed on your system.
 - If you don't have Conda installed, you can download it from the official Conda website: [https://www.anaconda.com/download](https://www.anaconda.com/download)

+# Resources

+- [Anaconda Introduction]([resource1_link](https://anaconda.cloud/video-gs-installing-anaconda-windows)) - This link contains a helpful guide for first-time Python users.
+It guides the user through installing Anaconda on Windows (and Mac).
+Other videos in the tutorial sequence also provide an overview of what Python is, what Anaconda is, and what Jupyter Notebook is, among others.

 ## Instructions

 1. Clone or download this repository.